9Dread/odin-alias-sampling/README.md

 An odin implementation of Vose's Alias Method for sampling from arbitrary non-uniform discrete distributions.
 Particularly useful when many samples are needed so that constant time sampling is necessary.
-Initialization compute and memory usage are both O(n).
+Initialization time and memory usage are both O(n).

 For details, [this](https://www.keithschwarz.com/darts-dice-coins/) is a nice read.